Aljgutier/react_firebase/README.md

 export default Header;
 ```

-Reviewing the Header Page code, the following functionality is noteable.
+The following functionality is noteable.

-- First, if an error occurs, in Sign-out, a "Toast" notification is triggered.
+- If an error occurs, in Sign-out, a "Toast" notification is triggered.
 Install Toastify package in the app as follows.

   ```JS
   $ npm install react-tostify
   ```

-- CSS `className`s in the layout.
+- CSS `classNames` in the layout.
 - The `Outlet` component is used to embed the corresponding page under the navbar
 - `auth` is imported from `firebase-config`
 - `sigOout` is imported from `firebase/auth`